-Due to the pandemic, the synagogue is currently closed.
+Due to the pandemic, the synagogue building is currently closed.

-At this time, all our offerings are being done via Zoom.
+At this time, all our offerings are taking place via Zoom.
 Please contact the CBI office for details.

-Typically, we celebrate many of the holidays in the round of the year.
-Of course, we celebrate the most important and holiest day of the year — Shabbat — which comes around every single week.
-We generally hold services every Shabbat morning and we hold a family Shabbat potluck on the first Friday of every month.
-We also gather every Friday morning for a meditation minyan, savoring silence and contemplation in our beautiful sanctuary as we ready ourselves for Shabbat.
+We celebrate many of the holidays in the round of the year.
+Of course, we celebrate the most important and holiest day of the year — Shabbat — which comes around every single week!
+We hold services every Shabbat (usually morning services; once a month we offer Kabbalat Shabbat services instead) and we hold a community Shabbat dinner (currently over Zoom) on the first Friday of every month.

 At Rosh Hashanah we gather for services, Torah stories and sermons, tashlich (casting bread upon the waters — a symbolic discarding of our mistakes from the past year), challah and honey, and more.